-A new law requires Texas colleges and universities to share information with students about courses that use open education resources (OER).
+A new law requires Texas colleges and universities to share information with students about courses that use open educational resources (OER).
 Now students should be able to search for courses that use only OER when they are registering for courses.
 This toolkit is a living document that can help Texas institutions implement course marking solutions.
 If your state or institution is considering similar policies, this toolkit can help you, too.

 Requirements for Searchable Course Information

 The Texas law (SB810) requires that institutions of higher education provide searchable information to students about OER-only courses.
 It defines OER as "teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that allows for free use, reuse, modification, and sharing with others, including full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge."

 The requirement applies to all public and private institutions of higher education in the state of Texas.

 The requirement applies beginning in Spring 2018.